Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Framework and Research Contributions

 \subsection{Related Works}

-Research on social biases in NLP models distinguishes between allocational and representational harms \cite{blodgett2020language, wang2022measuring}.
-Studies focus on evaluating and mitigating biases in natural language understanding \cite{dev2021measures, bordia2019identifying} and generation tasks \cite{sheng2021societal, sheng2020nice, dinan2019queens}.
-Metrics like the Odds Ratio (OR) \cite{szumilas2010explaining} measure gender biases in items with large frequency differences \cite{sun2021men}.
-Controlling natural language generation model biases has been explored \cite{cao2022intrinsic, gupta2022mitigating}, but applicability to closed API-based LLMs is uncertain.
-Emphasizing social and technical aspects is crucial for understanding bias sources \cite{wang2022towards, ovalle2023factoring}.
-Social science research highlights the detrimental effects of gender biases in professional documents, underscoring the need for grounded bias definitions and metrics \cite{khan2023gender}.
+Research on social biases in NLP models distinguishes between allocational and representational harms \cite{blodgett2020language}, with recent studies focusing on methods to evaluate and mitigate these biases in Natural Language Understanding \cite{dev2021measures} and Natural Language Generation \cite{sheng2020nice} tasks.
+Metrics such as Odds Ratio (OR) \cite{szumilas2010explaining} have been proposed to measure gender biases, particularly in items with large frequency differences or high saliency for different genders \cite{sun2021men}.
+While bias control techniques for NLG models have been explored \cite{cao2022intrinsic}, their applicability to closed API-based LLMs remains unclear.
+Recent studies emphasize jointly considering social and technical factors in bias analysis \cite{wang2022towards}, a theme echoed in social science research on gender bias in professional documents \cite{khan2023gender}.

-Significant work has also analyzed cultural bias in language models (LMs).
-Recent studies have explored cultural alignment by examining encoded moral knowledge and cultural variations in moral judgments \cite{hammerl2022speaking, xu2023align, ramezani2023knowledge}.
-LMs often reflect the moral values of specific societies and political ideologies, such as American values and liberalism \cite{abdulhai2023moral, johnson2022ghost}.
-Research has also investigated LMs' understanding of cross-cultural differences in values and beliefs, and their opinions on political and global topics \cite{cao2023assessing, arora2022probing, feng2023pretraining}.
-Cultural surveys and questions probing culture-related commonsense knowledge show LMs tend to align with Western values across multiple languages \cite{wang2023not, masoud2023cultural}.
-Additionally, studies have examined LMs' knowledge of geo-diverse facts, cultural norms, culinary customs, and social norm reasoning \cite{nguyen2023extracting, palta2023fork, huang2023culturally}.
+In addition, significant work has examined cultural bias in language models (LMs) by analyzing their moral knowledge and ability to infer culturally specific judgments \cite{hammerl2022speaking}.
+Studies show that LMs often mirror specific societal values and ideologies, such as American liberalism \cite{abdulhai2023moral}.
+Research has also explored LMs' understanding of cross-cultural values, beliefs, and opinions on political and global topics \cite{arora2022probing}.
+The alignment of LMs has been quantified using cultural surveys and questions probing for culture-related commonsense knowledge.
+Results indicate that LMs tend to align with Western cultural values across multiple languages \cite{wang2023not, masoud2023cultural}.
+Additionally, studies have explored LMs' knowledge of geo-diverse facts, cultural norms, culinary customs, and social norm reasoning \cite{nguyen2023extracting}.